 The Summer Reading Challenge runs in the vast majority of public libraries in England, Scotland and Wales.
-This year, it's uncertain when libraries will reopen, but children will be able to join online and borrow e-books, as well as reading books that they have at home.
 It’s intended for children aged four to 11, is free to take part in, and it’s easy to sign up online.
 If you’re not members of the library, you can join for free by visiting your local library's website.

 2. It encourages regular reading

 The Summer Reading Challenge encourages children to read at least six library books over the school holidays.
 ‘It works out as roughly one book per week, which is a manageable target for most children,’ explains Anne Sarrag, director of the Summer Reading Challenge at the Reading Agency.

 3. There are rewards for reading achievements

 The Challenge appeals to children’s collecting instincts: as they read throughout the summer, they collect stickers to complete their folder.
 When they’ve finished, they're presented with a certificate at the end of the summer.
 ‘Some libraries have a special ceremony where children can collect their certificates; others liaise with schools so the awards can be presented in an assembly,’ Anne says.

 The Summer Reading Challenge has a new theme each year to keep it fresh and interesting, and children are encouraged to read anything that makes them happy: novels, poetry, comics and more.

 Previous themes include the Big Friendly Read, tying in with Roald Dahl’s centenary; Record Breakers, linking to Guinness World Records’ 60th anniversary; Creepy House, created by former Children’s Laureate, Chris Riddell, and Mischief Makers, inspired by The Beano.